BYU Ballroom Dance Company: Competitions

+BYU's ballroom program further established itself in 1993 when it was chosen to host the World Amateur Championships.
+This eventually led to BYU's selection to host the U.S. Amateur Ballroom Dance Championships, considered to be one of the most prestigious amateur ballroom dance competition in the United States.

 The BYU Dance Company currently competes on both the National and International Levels The most recognized competitions that BYU participates in are: The United States National Formation Championships, The World Formation Championships (NDCA), and The British Formation Championships.
 Though all three competitions are highly competitive, The British Formation Championship is the most prestigious event in the competitive dance arena for individual competitors (though not for formation teams).
 All three competitions comprise a variety of events in both the International Standard and Latin categories but the BYU Ballroom Dance Company only competes in the team formation events.

 Awards

-The BYU Ballroom Dance Company has consistently won numerous prestigious awards in the competitive arena.
-Since 1982, the team has annually won the NDCA title of United States National Formation Dance Champions.
+Since 1982, the BYU Ballroom Dance Company has annually won the NDCA title of United States National Formation Dance Champions.

-Since 1971, the company has competed at the highly esteemed British Open ballroom competition every three years, most often placing first in both Latin and Standard formation categories.
+Since 1971, the company has competed at the British Open ballroom competition every three years, often placing first in both Latin and Standard formation categories.

-The BYU Ballroom Dance Company are the first Americans to win the highly esteemed British Formation Championships, and they have done so ten times.
+The BYU Ballroom Dance Company are the first Americans to win the British Formation Championships, and they have done so ten times.